webplatform/docs/html/tutorials/Marking_up_textual_content_in_HTML/index.md

 == Summary ==

 In this article, we have talked about some of the most common elements used when marking up textual content.
-In the next article, [[HTML lists]], you will progress to another type of content: lists of items.
+In the next article, [[guides/html lists|HTML lists]], you will progress to another type of content: lists of items.

 Note: This material was originally published as part of the Opera Web Standards Curriculum, available as [http://dev.opera.com/articles/view/15-marking-up-textual-content-in-html/ 15: Marking up textual content in HTML], written by Mark Norman Francis.
 Like the original, it is published under the [http://creativecommons.org/licenses/by-nc-sa/2.5/ Creative Commons Attribution, Non Commercial - Share Alike 2.5] license.